Umuzi-org/tech-department/content/workshops/intro-to-linux/_index.md

 - creating a file in the command line and visually seeing it come up in the gui
 - how to set up keyboard shortcuts
 - launching Python and Node from the command line

+## Prerequisites for speaker

+Whoever is doing ths workshop should be familiar with th excercises given to recruits.
+Questions will come up, you should be able to answer them.

+- {{% contentlink "projects/linux" %}}